Category: Beaux Arts

 My favorite part of the exterior is the classically-inspired sculpture of two robed women guarding the portico on the east facade, designed by J. Massey Rhind.8

 J. Massey Rhind.
-Sculpture on the east facade of The Cable Building.
+Sculpture on the east facade of the Cable Building, New York.

 J. Massey Rhind.
-Sculpture on the east facade of The Cable Building.
+Sculpture on the east facade of the Cable Building, New York.

 With that being said, the building’s overall design isn’t White’s best: the chamfered corners temper the appearance of bulkiness and provide interesting focal points, but the many large windows on every side of the structure clutter the composition, making it look messy and overwrought.